State Border Splits Neighbors Into Medicaid Haves And Have-Nots

 Powers' predicament reflects an odd twist in the way the health care law has played out: State borders have become arbitrary dividing lines between Medicaid's haves and have-nots, with Americans in similar financial straits facing vastly different health care fortunes.
 This affects everything from whether diseases are caught early to whether people can stay well enough to work.

 It wasn't supposed to be this way.
-The ACA, passed in 2010, called for extending Medicaid to all Americans earning up to 138% of the federal poverty level, around $17,000 annually for an individual.
+The ACA, passed in 2010, called for extending Medicaid to all Americans earning up to 138% of the federal poverty level, about $17,000 annually for an individual.
 But the U.S. Supreme Court in 2012 let states choose whether to expand Medicaid.
 Illinois did, bringing an additional 650,000-plus people onto its rolls.
 Missouri did not, and today about 200,000 of its residents are like Powers, stuck in this geographic gap.

 Powers, who was in her early 60s when diagnosed with cancer, had briefly thought about moving to another state, just to be able to get Medicaid.
 "You ask yourself: Where do you go?
 What do you do?" says Powers.
 "Do I look at what's happening in Illinois, right across the river?"